Airlines face busiest weekend since start of pandemic

-On Thursday, more than 2.4 million people passed through security checkpoints at American airports, which is actually over 200,000 more people than on the same day in 2019.
+More than 2.4 million people passed through security checkpoints at American airports on Thursday, which is actually over 200,000 more people than on the same day in 2019.

 According to the Air Lines Pilots Association, pilots are “flying record amounts of overtime” in order to meet demand.
 The union has been at odds with airlines, most notably Delta, after pilots picketed at Delta hubs on Thursday.